kirwaboit/rwakiPython/README.md

 - Dictionaries and tuples go hand in hand, literally !!! as a dictionary is comprised of tuples

 - Lists are a sequence, tuples are a sequence and even a string is a sequence so stuff like max() methods work on them

+# Methods

+- A method behaves like a function but it is invoked on a specific instance.

+- Methods are accessed using dot notation

+- This is why 'exampleList.append(7)' has 2 parameters even though you may think it only has one: the list stored in the variable 'exampleList' is the first parameter value and 7 is the second.

+- A method does not need any other parameter information to do its work, there is still one formal parameter, <mark>self</mark>.
+As we stated earlier, all methods defined in a class that operate on objects of that class will have <mark>self</mark> as their first parameter.
+Again, this serves as a reference to the object itself which in turn gives access to the state data inside the object.

 Linked logo: ![alt text](wordpress-logo-32.png) (http://wordpress.com/ "WordPress Website")